Modeling an unordered outcome as a set of binary logits

 2. If we do that, we can show arithmetically that some set(s) of parameters are simply the sum or difference between other set(s) of parameters.

-3. Even though these arithmetic relationships hold among parameters, they do not necessarily among parameter estimates when we estimate logits for different category-pairs separately.
+3. Even though these arithmetic relationships hold among parameters, they do not necessarily hold among parameter estimates when we estimate logits for different category-pairs separately.

 4. The multinomial logit model will solve this problem by effectively fitting all the underlying logits simultaneously so that redundant parameters are not separately estimated.